-Originally named the city of the Kings, Lima is rich in heritage, which you'll see for yourself today.
+Originally named the City of the Kings, Lima is rich in heritage, which you'll see for yourself today.
 Visit the ancient pyramid of Huaca Pucllana, built in 500 A.D. and located in the heart of Miraflores, one of Lima's affluent districts.
-Continue to the UNESCO World Heritage site, the historic centre, Plaza de Armas, and admire the colonial magnificence of its buildings, from the Government Palace, Cathedral of Lima and Archbishop's Palace of Lima.
+Continue to the UNESCO World Heritage-listed historic centre (Plaza de Armas) to admire the colonial magnificence of its buildings - Government Palace, Cathedral of Lima, Archbishop's Palace of Lima.
+One block from the Plaza de Armas (Main Square) is the Convent of

-One block from Plaza de Armas (Main Square) is the Convent of Santo Domingo founded in 1530 and completed in 1766 and is now considered to be of the most religious buildings in Peru.
-The remainder of the day is at leisure.
+Santo Domingo founded in 1530 and completed in 1766 and is now considered to be of the most religious buildings in Peru.

+Remainder of the day at leisure.

-Plaza de Armas - The birthplace of Peru's capital, Plaza de Armas continues to be Lima's main hub.
-Here, you will be surrounded by many of Lima's historic landmarks including the 17th Century Government Palace, the official residence of Peru's President, the Municipal Palace and Cathedral of Lima which was built in 1649 and features a beautiful 1650 bronze fountain set on the site of what was once the city's gallows.
+Plaza de Armas - The birthplace of Peru's capital Lima and continues to be the city's main hub.
+Surrounded by many of Lima's historic landmarks including the 17th Century Government Palace (official residence of Peru's President), the Municipal Palace, Cathedral of Lima which was built in 1649 and in the centre of the Plaza is the a beautiful 1650 bronze fountain set on the site of what was once the city's gallows.